RetroAbstract/rssguard/resources/docs/Documentation.md

    [**standard output** (stdout)]: <https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)>
    [**error output** (stderr)]: <https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)>

-> **As of RSS Guard 4.2.0, you cannot separate your arguments with `#`.
+> **As of RSS Guard 4.2.0, you cannot separate your arguments with `#` anymore.
 If your argument contains spaces, then enclose it with DOUBLE quotes, for example `"my argument"`.
 DO NOT use SINGLE quotes to do that.**

-If everything goes well, script must return `0` as the process exit code, or a non-zero exit code if some error happened.
+If everything goes well, script must return `0` as the process exit code, or a non-zero exit code if some error occured.

-Executable file must be always be specified, while arguments not.
+Executable files must always be specified, while arguments do not.
 Be very careful when quoting arguments.
 Tested examples of valid execution lines are:

 | Command       | Explanation   |
 | :---          | ---           |